imvishvaraj/drf-social-networkig/README.md

 7. Now you can access API endpoints via Postman or Curl calls.

+### With Docker Compose
+To run with docker, you need docker install on system.
+Please use official documentation site.

+1. Build
+`docker compose build`
+2. Run
+`docker compose up`

 ## API Endpoints:
 All API endpoints need Authorization Header.
 Except register, login.